asselina94/Object-detection-OpenCv-yoloV3/README.md

 Packages used: cv2,numpy,argparse,time.

-language used: Python, Opencv is used along yolo for object detection using image processing
+language used: Python, Opencv is used along yolo for object detection using image processing.